robert/CUDAAAAGH/README.md

 - A manual computation server for processing arithmetic operations
 - An implementation of SHA-256 using only basic arithmetic operations
 - Support for bitwise operations decomposed into simple arithmetic

-See [my blog post](https://robertheaton.com/minorminer) introducing CUDAAAAGH and my new company MinorMiner for more details.

 ## Installation